High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Introduction

-Surface high-harmonic generation (SHHG)~\cite{thaury_high-order_2010} from relativistic plasma mirrors is a promising method for greatly enhancing the available energy of attosecond XUV pulses.
-This is motivated by the absence of an inherent limitation for the driving intensity such that extremely large numbers of photons from ultra-high intensity lasers can can be converted into attosecond XUV pulses.
-In strongly relativistic conditions with a normalized vector potential $a_0 = \sqrt{I [\mathrm{W\,cm}^{-2}] \,\lambda_0^2 [\mu \mathrm{m}^2]/(1.37\times10^{18})}\gg 1$, where $I$ is the laser intensity and $\lambda_0$ the central wavelength, this is expected to occur with extremely high, percent-level conversion efficiencies~\cite{tsakiris_route_2006, anderBruegge2010nanobunching,chopineau_identification_2019}.
-Reported experimentally observed laser-to-XUV conversion efficiencies for plasma mirrors with $a_0\sim1$ are $\sim10^{-4}$~\cite{Roedel2012ultrasteep,Heissler2014multimuJ,yeung_experimental_2017,jahn_towards_2019}, but are expected to increase with higher-intensity drivers.
+\comm{Surface high-harmonic generation (SHHG) from relativistic plasma mirrors~\cite{dromey_high_2006,tarasevitch_transition_2007,teubner_high-order_2009,thaury_high-order_2010} is a promising method for greatly enhancing the power of attosecond light pulses.
+This is motivated by key properties that differentiate it from the established method based on high-harmonic generation in gases~\cite{calegari_advances_2016}.
+Since the medium is already highly ionized, SHHG has no inherent limitation for the driving intensity such that a large fraction of the energy of an ultra-high intensity driving laser can be compressed into an attosecond electromagntic pulse.
+This is expected to occur with extremely high, percent-level conversion efficiencies~\cite{tsakiris_route_2006, anderBruegge2010nanobunching,chopineau_identification_2019,edwards_x-ray_2020} when driven under strongly relativistic conditions with a normalized vector potential $a_0 = e A_0/ m_\mathrm{e} c \gg1$ [a practical formula is $a_0=\sqrt{I [\mathrm{W cm}^{-2}] \,\lambda^2 [\mu \mathrm{m}^2]/(1.37\times10^{18})}$], where $e$ is the elementary charge, $m_\mathrm{e}$ the electron rest mass, $c$ the vacuum light velocity, $A_0$ the laser's peak vector potential, $I$ its peak intensity and $\lambda$ its central wavelength.
+Reported experimental laser-to-XUV conversion efficiencies for plasma mirrors with $a_0\gtrsim1$ are $\sim10^{-4}$~\cite{Roedel2012ultrasteep,Heissler2014multimuJ,yeung_experimental_2017,jahn_towards_2019} for photon energies $>20\:$eV, but are expected to increase with higher-intensity drivers.
+Finally, relativistic SHHG produces intrinsically Fourier-limited attosecond-pulses, such that the complete spectral bandwidth, from the spectral cutoff in the XUV (or even hard x-rays~\cite{dromey_bright_2007}) all the way down to lowest harmonics and even the fundamental laser frequency, can contribute to the formation of attosecond pulses without costly spectral filtering and compression~\cite{gordienko_relativistic_2004,bohle_generation_2020,chopineau_spatio-temporal_2021}.}